andrescorrada/IntroductionToAlgebraicEvaluation/TheTwitterLikesToViewsSocialThermometer.md

 Let us agree that all judges, all experts are imperfect.
 So it is with simple instruments of the truth.
 The LtV thermometer is no different.

+## 2. Ways to use the LtV thermometer to communicate better

+### 2a.
+Study the views as your thread progresses

+Anyone can fall into the unsuspecting web of your dark thoughts.
+The views that you get on an initial tweet are not necessarily reflective of a reader's engagement.
+They may have landed on your tweet because you were trolling a conversation, etc.

+If your goal is to be heard, to write engaging content that grabs people's attention, you want to measure precisely that - engagement.
+And one good way to do so is to look at just the decay of views in your threads.

+Not everyone is interested in your angle on a story.
+They would like to move on.
+So views in your threads should mostly decline (you could have a viral tweet embeded in the thread!).
+Use this to polish your writing and experiment with new messages and ways to say it.